microsoft/vision-datasets/COCO_DATA_FORMAT.md

 ## Image matting

 Here is one example of the json file for image matting task.
-Specifically, the "label" in the "annotations" can be one of the following formats:
+The "label" in the "annotations" can be one of the following formats:

 - a local path to the label file
 - a local path in a non-compressed zip file (`c:\foo.zip@bar.png`)
 - a url to the label file

+Specifically, **only** image files are supported for the label file.

 ``` {json}
 {